Zack Short Player Props: Tigers vs. Red Sox

-Zack Short -- hitting .381 in his past 10 games -- will be in action for the Detroit Tigers against the Boston Red Sox, with Brayan Bello on the mound, on August 12 at 4:10 PM ET.
+Zack Short and his .458 on-base percentage over his past 10 games (150 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Boston Red Sox and Kutter Crawford on August 13 at 12:05 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Red Sox.
+He had a hitless performance in his most recent game (0-for-1) against the Red Sox.

 Zack Short Game Info & Props vs. the Red Sox